 Yesterday was my nephew’s baptism!
 He was nervous about going under water, but he was super brave.
-Mormons don’t get baptised until they are 8 years old (the age of accountability).
-We believe that children are innocent and have no need to be baptised until they more fully understand right from wrong.
+Mormons don’t get baptized until they are 8 years old (the age of accountability).
+We believe that children are innocent and have no need to be baptized until they more fully understand right from wrong.

 Light the World Day 17

 “Ye shall meet together oft.” —3 Nephi 18:22